Eight Killed As Crowd Rushes Stage At Texas Rap Concert - UrduPoint

 Around 50,000 people were in the audience at Houston's NRG Park Friday night when the crowd started pushing toward the stage as Scott was performing, triggering chaotic scenes.

-"That caused some panic and it started causing some injuries, people began to fall out, become unconscious and it created additional panic," Houston fire chief Samuel Pena said at a press conference Friday night.
+"Some people didn't care and just stomped on them or ignored them.
+It was intense," Marquez said.

-Houston Mayor Sylvester Turner said the crush left at least eight people dead and 17 to 23 injured.
+Houston Mayor Sylvester Turner told reporters Saturday afternoon that the crush left eight people dead, from ages 14 to 27, with one person's age unknown.
+The chaos also resulted in 25 people being transported to the hospital, including 13 who were still there.

-Turner told CNN that authorities are looking at video footage, talking to witnesses, concert organizers and people who were hospitalized.
+Turner said that authorities are looking at video footage, talking to witnesses, concert organizers and people who were hospitalized.

+"This is a very, very active investigation, and we will probably be at it for quite some time to determine what exactly happened," he said.

+The criminal investigation will involve both homicide and narcotics detectives, Houston Police Chief Troy Finner told reporters.

-Scott halted his act several times when he saw fans in distress near the stage, the Houston Chronicle reported.
+Scott halted his act several times when he saw fans in distress near the stage.

-- Scott 'absolutely devastated' - Survivors described chaotic scenes of people squeezed up against one another with many struggling to breathe, the Chronicle reported.
+- Scott 'absolutely devastated' - Survivors described chaotic scenes of people squeezed up against one another with many struggling to breathe.

-"We were hanging on to each other to avoid getting separated," one survivor said.
-"If you let go, you could easily drift apart."
-One concert-goer quoted in the paper described carrying a man who had fallen to safety over barricades in the arena and watching paramedics perform CPR.

-" More than 360 police officers and 240 security guards were on hand for the festival.

-Senior Harris County official Lina Hidalgo said it was "an extremely tragic night."
-"Our hearts are broken, people go to these events to have a good time, to make memories," she added.
+Gavyn Flores, 18, said he was standing on the edge of the crowd near a barricade and could not move, for hours on end.

+Finner discouraged speculation about rumors that a concertgoer had injected other attendees with drugs.
+However, he confirmed that one security officer who was restraining an individual felt a prick in his neck before passing out.
+He was administered NARCAN, used to treat opioid overdoses, and medical staff noted a mark similar to an injection site on his neck.

-- 'Some type of cardiac arrest' - Houston police are investigating the cause of the incident.
+- 'Some type of cardiac arrest' - Houston police said the tragedy, which began escalating around 9:30 pm local time (0230 GMT Saturday), unfolded quickly.

 "Over the course of just a few minutes, suddenly we had several people down on the ground experience some type of cardiac arrest," assistant police chief Larry Satterwhite said.